-As discussed in the Results section, for a system of N coupled spins-1/2, density matrix written in a total angular momentum basis should have in total h blocks; h = CNN/2 (binomial coefficient) when N is even and h = CN(N-1)/2 when N is odd.
-Given the Hermiticity of the density operator, only one of the blocks (F, K) or (F, K) needs to be visualized in the DROPS approach.
-Therefore, only h(h + 1)/2 surfaces are needed to fully represent the density operator.
+angular momentum basis should have in total h^2 blocks: $h = C_N^{N/2}$ (binomial coefficient) when N is even and h = $C_N^{(N-1)/2}$ when N is odd.
+Given the hermiticity of the density operator, only one of blocks (F, K) or (K, F) needs to be visualized in the DROPS approach.
+Therefore, only h(h+1)/2surfaces are needed to fully represent the density operator.

-To compare the DROPS approach with the generalized measurement-based visualization approach, we look at the spin dynamics in an AX system during ZULF experiment once again (Fig. 9).
-Figure 9A shows the evolution the surface representing the (1,1) block which precesses about x-axis with the frequency $\overline{\nu}$ .
-It resembles the AMPS shown in Fig. 5C apart from a small "blue tail" observed here.
-Modeling shows this tail to be related to the rank 2 component of the density operator.
-The (1,0)
+To compare the DROPS approach with the generalized measurement-based visualization approach, we look at the spin dynamics in an AX system during the ZULF experiment once again (Fig. 9).
+Figure 9a shows the evolution of the surface representing the (1, 1) block, which precesses about the x axis with the frequency $\overline{\nu}$.
+It resembles the AMPS shown in Fig. 5c apart from a small "blue tail" observed here.

-255 "blue tail" observed here.
 Modeling shows this tail to be related to the rank-2 component of the density operator.
-The (1,0) block is represented through the surface shown in Fig. 9B.
-The color of the surface changes periodically with the frequency J and the orientation precesses about x-axis with the frequency $\overline{\nu}$ .
-While the surface also captures the full dynamics and directly reflects the two characteristic frequencies, J and $\overline{\nu}$ , of the system, it is less obvious how to quantify the measured ZULF J-spectra from it.
+The (1,0) block is represented through the surface shown in Fig. 9b.
+The color of the surface changes periodically with the frequency J, and the orientation precesses about the x axis with the frequency $\overline{\nu}$.
+While the surface also captures the full dynamics and directly reflects the two characteristic frequencies, J and $\overline{\nu}$, of the system, it is less obvious how to quantify the measured ZULF J spectra from it.